Friday, September 9, 2011

 Often I am asked how I became a flight attendant.

-My family had always encouraged me that I was fit for the position since I was a little girl, especially my grandmother who would send me flight attendant magazines from Japan on a monthly base.
+My family had always encouraged me that I was fit for the position since I was a little girl, especially my grandmother who would send me flight attendant magazines from Japan on a monthly basis.

 As soon as I was old enough (19), I planned to pursue the position.